 If these things are true, you might qualify and sell the property using a 1031 exchange.
 When you sell the property, you use the intermediary, buy a replacement property and defer the payment of taxes down the line.
 The replacement property must also be a property you intend to own for investment purposes.

 If at any point in the course of reviewing the facts of your situation, you fail the test under Section 1031 of the IRS code, you won’t get the benefit of deferring taxes and the sale could give you substantial gain.

-Due to the complications and many facts that surround your situation, please talk to a tax advisor on your issue and also talk to a specialist in 1031 exchanges.
-Those specialists sometimes have a great eye towards seeing a transaction and telling you whether your situation fits the requirements of a 1031 exchange.
-They may also have a referral for you to talk to to help you with your tax situation.
-Good luck.
+Your situation is complicated.
+Please talk to a tax advisor about your situation.
+Also, talk to a specialist in 1031 exchanges.
+Those specialists can help you understand the transaction and tell you whether your situation fits the requirements of a 1031 exchange.
+They may also refer you to a tax advisor with 1031 exchange experience.